This FAQ section contains our questions related to COVID-19 Vaccine efficacy/effectiveness.

 Getting both doses remains important so we would urge you to return for your second vaccine at the right time.

 There is no evidence currently that the new strain will be resistant to the vaccines we have, so we are continuing to vaccinate people as normal.
 Scientists are looking now in detail at the characteristics of the virus in relation to the vaccines.
 Viruses, such as the winter flu virus, often branch into different strains but these small variations rarely render vaccines ineffective.
+This is being continually monitored.

 The important point for any vaccine is whether the MHRA approves it for use – if it does then that means it is a worthwhile vaccine to have and you should have it if you are eligible.